Resonances and resonance expansions for point interactions on the half-space: Semiclassical Asymptotics of Resonances for the Half-Space

 \section{Semiclassical Asymptotics of Resonances for the Half-Space}

 In general, as also the previous treatment shows, it is difficult to obtain explicit information on all resonances.
-In order to understand some properties of them, one can study their asymptotic behaviour on certain regimes.
-An example of these regimes is the \emph{high energy limit}.
-To fix ideas we limit ourself to the one point interaction.
+In order to understand some properties of them, one can study their asymptotic behavior on certain regimes.
+An example of these regimes is the high energy limit.
+To fix ideas we limit ourself to the single point interaction in the half-space.
 This limit consist in studying the distribution of the poles of

-and the analogous distribution in the Neumann case $\Delta_{\alpha, y}^{{\textup{D}}}$.\ The high energy limit is an example of \emph{semiclassical limit}.
+and the analogous distribution in the Neumann case $\Delta_{\alpha, y}^{{\textup{N}}}$.\ The high energy limit is an example of \emph{semiclassical limit}.
 This is obtained by rescaling $z$ trough a reference constant $h>0$ (who mimics Planck's constant) and passing to the limit $h\to 0$.
 In this way, the energy $\Bigl(\frac{z}{h}\Bigr)^{2}$ diverges, implying that the energies of the considered phenomena are well higher than the reference energy $h$.
 Correspondingly, we consider the behavior of the resolvent

 In applications, typically, the potential which describes the interaction (here the point interaction) is usually assumed to be energy dependent and hence dependent on $h$ in this setting.
 A common choice for the interaction is of the form $h^{-\beta}$ with $\beta>0$ (see for example \cite{DM:SemiclassicalResonanceAsymptoticDeltaHalfLine} and \cite{Galkowski:ResonancesThinBarrierCircle}).
 We consider both positive and negative sign of the point charge.
 So the operator considered is $-h^{2}\Delta_{\pm h^{-\beta}, y}^{\textup D}$ and its resonances are the poles in the complex lower half-plane of